FancyPixel/fancypixel.github.io/source/_posts/2015-11-24-moving-to-watchos-2.markdown

 ###From phone to watch

 All the utility functions to send and read data from the watch are held in a handy struct: `WatchConnectivityHelper`, and an instance of this struct is held by the `AppDelegate`.
-We need a way to be notified when a change occurs to our database, so that we can trigger an update to the application context.
+We need a way to be notified when a change occurs on our database, so that we can trigger an update to the application context.
 As I mentioned before, Realm makes this pretty easy, thanks to [Realm Notifications](https://realm.io/docs/swift/latest/#notifications).
 Soon after the session is set a new Realm notification is created (the token needs to be strongly held):

 ~~~swift
 realmNotification = watchConnectivityHelper.setupWatchUpdates()